restriction/NiceRAT/README.md

 ## Preface
 Full Valorant project files for deadcell.

 This is ready-to-use cheat, it has lot of core features and has no issues.
-Still it is highly recommended that you do not use this if you have no prior programming knowledge or a lack of game hacking knowledge in general.

 ## Known issues
 - Crashes.